kubernetes/community/events/events-team/content/new-contributor-workshops/new-contributor-workshop-lead.md

 ## Activities

 *These tasks reflect a rough timeline leading from the end of the previous Contributor Summit to the currently planned one.*
-- Attend event planning meetings in preparation for the Contributor Summit, where applicable
+- Attend event planning meetings in preparation for the Contributor Summit, where applicable.
 - Create a Workshop Content Proposal and link in an Issue to k/community:
     - determine sessions and their overall topic (e.g. How We Communicate, Code Base Walkthrough, etc)
     - determine what difficulty/experience levels will be offered, if any, and coordinate with Lead